Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Experiment

-The intuition underlying this hypothesis is that, in general, the user's input is very close to being correct: thus the more of the input that one skips, the less likely one is to get back to a successful parse.
-We thus added the ability to record how much of the user's input is skipped as the result of \emph{delete} repairs during error recovery.
-The figures surprised us: \cpctplus skips very little of the user's input; \cpctplusrev skips a little more; and panic mode skips an order of magnitude more.
-Although we do not have enough data points to make a definitive statement, our data seem to validate Hypothesis H3.
+The intuition underlying this hypothesis is that, in general, the user's input is very close to being correct and that the more input that error recovery skips, the less likely it is to get back to a successful parse.
+We added the ability to record the proportion of tokens skipped as the result of \emph{delete} repairs during error recovery.
+The results in Figure~\ref{fig:results:summary} show a general correlation between the proportion of tokens skipped and the number of error locations (e.g.~\cpctplus skips very little of the user's input; \cpctplusrev skips a little more; and panic mode skips an order of magnitude more).
+However, \corchuelo does not obviously follow this pattern: relative to the other algorithms, its number of error locations does not correlate with the proportion of input skipped.
+This is mostly explained by its high mean time and high failure rate: \corchuelo tends to fail on files with large numbers of error locations, underreporting the `true' number of error locations simply because it cannot make it all of the way through such files before the timeout.
+However, this outlier means that we consider Hypothesis H3 to be only weakly validated.